btschwertfeger/python-cmethods/doc/src/methods.rst

 the regular Quantile Mapping.
 Detrending means, that the values of :math:`X_{sim,p}` are shifted to the value range of :math:`X_{sim,h}` before the regular Quantile Mapping is applied.
 After the Quantile Mapping was applied, the mean is shifted back.
-Since it does not make sens to take the whole mean to rescale the data, the month-dependent long-term mean is used.
+Since it does not make sense to take the whole mean to rescale the data, the month-dependent long-term mean is used.

 This method must be applied on a 1-dimensional data set i.e., there is only one